 In the grand tapestry of ancient Roman mythology, where gods and goddesses reigned supreme, one figure stood out as the most powerful and revered: Jupiter, the Roman king of the gods.
-Like Zeus in Greek mythology, Jupiter held dominion over the sky, thunder, and lightning, embodying the essence of power, authority, and justice.
+Plus, like Zeus in Greek mythology, Jupiter held dominion over the sky, thunder, and lightning, embodying the essence of power, authority, and justice.
 His influence permeated every aspect of Roman life, from the political sphere to the personal realm, shaping their beliefs, rituals, and cultural identity.

 Main Subheading